 Samaritan Ministry of Greater Washington (SMGW)

-In May and June (tied to Mother’s Day and Father’s Day) we collect food and toiletries for clients of SMGW (Samaritan Ministries of Greater Washington).
+In May and June – tied to Mother’s Day and Father’s Day – we collect food and toiletries for clients of SMGW (Samaritan Ministries of Greater Washngton).

 St. Peter’s currently supports activities in the Dominican Republic, Kenya and South Africa.
 Adults and youth participate in international mission trips.

 St. Peter’s helped build two homes for children orphaned by the HIV/AIDS epidemic in the Western Cape of South Africa.
 The first home is located in the informal settlement of Masiphumelele and was developed in partnership with the nonprofit St. Francis Outreach Trust in Simon’s Town, South Africa.
 A second home was built in a location close to the first home in Masi.
 These efforts began when a mission reconnaissance team from St. Peter’s visited the Masiphumelele site in August 2009 and met with the various mission partners in South Africa.
 St. Peter’s helped raise over $50,000 towards the cost of building the first home and in 2011 sent a group of 27 parishioners to work with the children living there.
 St. Peter’s sent a second mission team in August 2014 to work on the old home and the new home.
 The church has continued its fundraising to support both these efforts and is exploring the possibility of another mission trip.
 The mural shown at the top of the page was painted by St. Peter’s mission trip participants on their first trip to South Africa.